Create a website

 Now you have three options.
 Go with the GrowBig option as it allows for multiple domains (meaning you can have more than one website on your account) and it provides premium features like free backups that the StartUp plan does not provide.

-Once you click the orange “get started” button you’ll be on this page.
+Once you click the orange “get started” button you’ll be on this page below.
 You can either register a domain name with SiteGround or use a domain you already registered.

 If you’re properly following along with this tutorial you’ll want to click on I ALREADY HAVE A DOMAIN.
 This will be the primary domain name on the account.
 Simply type in the domain you registered at Namecheap and then submit payment for your hosting account.